IgniteUI/igniteui-angular/src/tabbar/README.md

 ----------

-#IgxTab
+#Igx-Tab

 #### Category
 _Child components_

 ## Description
-_Child component of IgxTabBar, that represents the button that triggers displaying of the associated panel._
+_Child component of Igx-Tab-Bar, that represents the button that triggers displaying of the associated panel._

 ## Properties
 - `isDisabled` - Determines whether the tab is disabled